Lilian Garcia: Television

+Garcia appears as a wrestling ring announcer in NBC comedy series A.P.
+Bio, in an episode entitled "Aces Wild".

 Podcasting

 After leaving WWE, Garcia began hosting two podcasts, Making Their Way to the Ring and the Spanish-language Luchando Con Lilian Garcia, distributed by Maria Menounos' AfterBuzz TV network.
 On July 31, 2017, Garcia debuted her new podcast Chasing Glory with Lilian Garcia on PodcastOne.